-The Gamma Knife coordinator will obtain pre-authorization for procedures.
-Visit these pages for more information on
+The Gamma Knife insurance authorization representative will obtain pre-authorization for procedures.
+For questions, please contact us at 717-531-4889, option 3, or visit these pages for more information on

 How do I schedule my procedure?

 After meeting with the neurosurgeon and radiation oncologist, the Gamma Knife coordinator will contact you to schedule your procedure.
-A tour of the facility will be provided at one of your appointments with the physicians.
-Neuropsychological testing may be required in some instances; this will be discussed with you at your appointment.
+At your request, a tour of the facility will be provided during one of your appointments with the physicians.

 Where do I go on the day of my procedure?

 Park in the south parking garage, and exit the garage to the South Annex (the door will be on your left immediately after exiting the elevator).
-Check in at the front desk at 6:00 a.m. unless otherwise scheduled by the Gamma Knife coordinator.
-Remember, you should have nothing to eat or drink after midnight, except for your medications.
-The only medications that should not be taken will be indicated by the Gamma Knife coordinator prior to your procedure.
-Also, please wear comfortable clothing with no metal (i.e. no belts, jewelry other than wedding rings, metal objects in your pockets, change or credit cards).
-Rings, underwire bras, blue jeans, and grommets in shoes/sneakers are allowed.
+Check in at the front desk at 6 a.m. unless otherwise scheduled by the Gamma Knife coordinator.

 What should I bring to the procedure?